FizaMohammadd/Student_Performance_Indicator/README.md

-# 🎓 Student Performance Predictor
+# 🎓 Student Performance Indicator

 A machine learning web application to predict student performance using academic and behavioral data.
 Developed using **Python**, **scikit-learn**, **Pandas**, and **NumPy**, with a real-time interactive interface built in **Streamlit**.

+with Streamlit Interface this project can be titled as Student Performance Predictor.

 ---